Chinese company says coronavirus vaccine ready by early 2021 - Up News Info

 “At the very beginning, our strategy was designed for China and for Wuhan.
 Soon after that in June and July we adjusted our strategy, that is to face the world,” Yin said, referring to the Chinese city were the virus first emerged.

-Stringent regulations in Australia, the US, European Union and Japan have historically blocked the sale of Chinese vaccines.
+Stringent regulations in the U.S., European Union, Japan and Australia have historically blocked the sale of Chinese vaccines.
 But Yin said that could change.

 SinoVac is developing one of China’s top four vaccine candidates along with state-owned SinoPharm, which has two in development, and military-affiliated private firm CanSino.